nathanlane/nathanlane.github.io/README.md

 # nathanlane.github.io

 A personal site built with Astro, TypeScript, and TailwindCSS.
-The site is published on GitHub Pages, uses `https://nathanlane.info` as the public domain, and must continue to work from `https://nathanlane.github.io` as the Pages origin.
+The site is published on GitHub Pages, uses `https://nathanlane.info` as the public domain, and preserves `https://nathanlane.github.io` as the GitHub Pages origin via equivalent redirects to the canonical site.

 ## Operating model